esotuvaka/noise_platform/README.md

 - Volume settings
 - Keyboard listener thats active while the app is open, that plays sound when keybind pressed
 - !
 Add setting for tracking user vs listener volume.
 Update structs / interfaces, frontend state, and backend object construction accordingly.
+- !
+Refactor `string_to_key` to create a hashmap of the existing keybinds based on the keybinds in the settings.
+This will prevent unnecessary processing from occurring on key press

 ## Ongoing

+- Add the ListenError (rdev crate) to our CustomError type
 - ?
 Customizable color theme settings
 - ?
 Compilation to Linux Distros via WSL
 - ?
 Ability to manually configure audio input and output devices